-6. If a 2.5-inch hard drive is installed, remove the screws and lift up the drive to remove it from the hard-drive caddy.
+6. If a 2.5-inch hard drive is installed, flex the hard-drive bracket on both sides to loosen the hard drive and lift it to remove it from the hard-drive bracket [1, 2].

 7. If a 3.5-inch hard drive is installed, flex the hard-drive bracket on both sides to loosen the hard drive.